 OVERVIEW: The Dorrance Family Foundation focuses grantmaking on arts, children’s health, animal welfare, animal therapy for veterans and youth with disabilities, sustainable agriculture, organizational effectiveness and capacity, mission investing, and natural resource conservation projects in Arizona, California, and Hawaii

 FUNDING AREAS: Arts, children’s health, animal welfare, animal therapy for veterans and youth with disabilities, sustainable agriculture, organizational effectiveness and capacity, mission investing, natural resource conservation projects

-IP TAKE: The Dorrance name may be most familiar for it's local first generation scholarship program, but education and environmental grant opportunities should be on Arizona nonprofits’ radars as well.
+IP TAKE: The Dorrance name may be most familiar for its local first-generation scholarship program, but education and environmental grant opportunities should be on Arizona nonprofits’ radar as well.

 PROFILE: Established in 1991, the Dorrance Family Foundation (DFF) is based in Scottsdale, Arizona.
 This is the foundation of Bennett Dorrance, co-owner of the Campbell Soup Company, which was founded by his grandfather John T. Dorrance.
 The funder aims to “projects that work to resolve societal, educational and environmental problems strategically and make our communities a better place.”
 Grantmaking areas of interest include arts, children’s health, animal welfare, animal therapy for veterans and youth with disabilities, sustainable agriculture, organizational effectiveness and capacity, mission investing, and natural resource conservation projects.